pMatt1988/bootstrap-build-mix/README.md

 You can change your input file names and output folders in `webpack.mix.js` as well as add your own custom sass and js files.

-You can remove functionality that you don't need by commenting out modules in `src/scss/_bootstrap.scss`.
+You can remove Bootstrap styling that you don't need by commenting out modules in `src/scss/_bootstrap.scss`.